 Covina & Temple City Attorney – Tony Tyre

-Our firm in Covina, CA and Temple City, CA is led by Tony J. Tyre, a highly respected Estate Planning lawyer throughout the State Of California.
+Our firm in Covina, and Temple City, CA is led by Tony J. Tyre, a highly respected Estate Planning lawyer throughout the State Of California.
 Tony knows the law and will work with you to ensure your assets are protected for your family’s future.
 Tony is a member of the State Bar of California and a member of the U.S. District Court, Central District of California.
-His law practice, based in Covina and Temple City, focuses in the following areas: drafting trusts; living wills; estate planning documents; trust administration; probate; Medi-Cal planning; & conservatorships.
+His law practice focuses in the following areas: drafting trusts; living wills; estate planning documents; trust administration; probate; Medi-Cal planning; & conservatorships.
 Tony is a native Angelino, who attended UCLA, earning a degree in English.
 Tony then attended Southwestern Law School, and now focuses on estate planning in Covina and Temple City, CA.

 Don’t underestimate the importance of having a solid foolproof estate plan prepared by a qualified attorney!
 Not having an estate plan may cause unnecessary hardships for your family in California at a time when they can least afford to have the hardship.
 Legal issues, court costs, and family friction can quickly burn through the family assets an estate may have.

-Our law offices at our Covina and Temple City law offices will apply detailed focus and dedication required to fulfilling the estate planning needs of our clients.
-Whether your personal situation is basic or more complex, our Attorney at Law will take a personalized approach with drafting your living trust, living will, power of attorney, advance directive, and other legal documents, ideally suited to your California estate planning needs.
+Our law offices in Covina and Temple City will apply detailed focus and dedication required to fulfill the estate planning needs of our clients.
+Whether your needs are basic or more complex, our attorneys, Tony J. Tyre and Allyson S. Heller, will take a personalized approach with drafting your living trust, last will, power of attorney, advance directive, and other legal documents, ideally suited to your California estate planning needs.
+Our Attorneys at Law are experienced with assisting our clients with estate and trust administration, in additional to legal representation in probate court.
 We answer questions punctually and clearly, and your satisfaction and peace of mind are our priorities.

-Please contact us today for a FREE consultation on estate planning in Covina or Temple City CA.
+Please contact us today for a FREE consultation on estate planning drafting or probate in Covina or Temple City.